awderh/quill-local-draft/README.md

 This is a simple local drafts plugin for the Quill Rich Text editor.
 See the [demo](https://jsfiddle.net/awderh/pogL3ca2/12/) here.
 This module utilizes the [localStorage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), however, you could easily extend the class to use sessionStorage or something else.

+# Highlights

+- Automatic saving: throttled to 1s (default) between keystrokes
+- Automatic loading - if a conflict occurs, the user is warned.
+You may choose to extend the UI for this.

 # Getting Started

 You can download the distribution as-is (see `dist/`) and copy it over, or you can use NPM.